The orange indictor rods are one of my

 actuator moves the implement, the indicator rod move up and down thru a small metal

-loop that can be seen from the snowmobile.
-Once the correct force is
+loop that can be seen from the seat.
+Once the implement is in the correct

 When an implement is raised for a hill or road crossing,